Interstate 83: Jones Falls Expressway

-The Jones Falls Expressway (JFX) is a 10.2 mi freeway that carries I-83 from Downtown Baltimore to the northern suburbs.
-It is the area's true north–south artery, because I-95 runs mostly east–west through the city.
+The Jones Falls Expressway (JFX) is a 10.2 mi freeway that carries I-83 from downtown Baltimore to the northern suburbs.
+It is the area's true north–south artery because I-95 runs from southwest to northeast through the southern edge of the city.
 Its southern terminus is at Fayette Street, and its northern terminus is at Maryland Route 25 (MD 25), just north of the Baltimore Beltway (I-695).
-Inside Baltimore, the road is maintained not by the Maryland State Highway Administration (MDSHA), which controls most freeways in the state, but by the city's Department of Transportation.
+Inside Baltimore, the road is maintained not by the Maryland State Highway Administration (MDSHA), which controls most freeways in the state, but by the city's department of transportation.

-The freeway begins at an at-grade four-way intersection between the JFX, Fayette Street, and President Street, located in close proximity to the Phoenix Shot Tower.
-President Street continues south along the eastern edge of the central business district (CBD) to terminate at a traffic circle in Harbor East.
+The freeway begins at an at-grade, four-way intersection between the JFX, Fayette Street, and President Street, located in close proximity to the Phoenix Shot Tower.
+President Street continues south along the eastern edge of the central business district (CBD) to terminate at a traffic circle in Inner Harbor East.
 Fayette Street serves as an access route into the downtown area.

-Passing beneath the Orleans Street Viaduct (part of US 40), the JFX runs north, passing near the Washington Monument.
+Passing beneath the Orleans Street Viaduct (US 40), the JFX runs north, passing near the Washington Monument.
 Between exits 3 and 4, there is a 90-degree turn that sometimes requires motorists to slow down just before entering it, with an advisory speed posted at 40 mph.
 The curve is located between the Guilford Avenue and Preston Street overpasses.
-Within the curve, the southbound JFX interchanges with MD 2, with an exit to St. Paul Street and an entrance from Charles Street.
+Within the curve, the southbound JFX interchanges with MD 2, with an exit to St. Paul Street and an entrance from Charles Street (MD 139).

-Having passed this curve, the JFX begins to parallel MD 25, going under the Howard Street Bridge and interchanging with Maryland Avenue and North Avenue (which carries US 1 and US 40 Truck) before continuing north past Druid Lake, forming the northeastern boundary of Druid Hill Park.
-Running northwest out of the city center, the JFX is paralleled by its namesake river, the Jones Falls, on one side, and MTA Maryland's Baltimore Light RailLink line on the other.
+Having passed this curve, the JFX begins to parallel MD 25, going under the Howard Street Bridge and interchanging with Maryland Avenue and North Avenue (US 1/US 40 Truck) before continuing north past Druid Lake, forming the northeastern boundary of Druid Hill Park.
+Running northwest out of the city center, the JFX is paralleled by its namesake river, the Jones Falls, on one side, and the Maryland Transit Administration's Baltimore Light RailLink line on the other.
 Closer to downtown, the light rail line peels off in a different direction, while the falls flows directly underneath the elevated freeway.

-After interchanging with Cold Spring Lane and Northern Parkway (between which lies the Cylburn Arboretum), the JFX exits Baltimore, entering Baltimore County.
+After interchanging with Cold Spring Lane and Northern Parkway (between which lies Cylburn Arboretum), the JFX exits Baltimore, entering Baltimore County.
 Passing close to Mt.
-Washington Pediatric Hospital, Mount Saint Agnes College, and Jones Falls Park, the route skirts the edge of Lake Roland before interchanging with Ruxton Road just south of the Baltimore Beltway.
+Washington Pediatric Hospital, the Mount Washington campus of the Johns Hopkins University, and Jones Falls Park, the route skirts the edge of Lake Roland before interchanging with Ruxton Road just south of I-695 (Baltimore Beltway).

 At the beltway, I-83 leaves the JFX and joins I-695 for a distance of 1.4 mi, where it separates from the latter route to continue onward into northern Maryland.
 Meanwhile, the JFX continues for another 0.5 mi in a four-lane divided format before terminating at an at-grade intersection with MD 25 (Falls Road).
-I-83 and I-695 split off at the southern terminus of the Baltimore-Harrisburg Expressway, and I-695 continues its eastward trek toward Towson and Parkville.
+I-83 and I-695 split off at the southern terminus of the Baltimore–Harrisburg Expressway, and I-695 continues its eastward trek toward Towson and Parkville.